ca024/nuxt-practice/README.md

 ### Router-based nested components
 To render some components based on router, simply use NuxtPage component within the folder/file, the succeeding folder/file will render the component based on router match

+### Change page title
+Use useHead component and define title attribute